markjrieke/rViews/README.md

 Convincing R, VBA, and Window’s Task Scheduler to work together to meet your automation needs.

-In this article, we’ll look at three basic workflows: \* Generating a report with R \* Automatically running a script with the Task Scheduler
+In this article, we’ll look at three basic workflows:

+-   Generating a report with R
+-   Automatically running a script with the Task Scheduler
-\* Automatically sending emails via Outlook with VBA
+-   Automatically sneding emaisl via Outlook with VBA

 This article is heavily informed by PERSON LINK and PERSON LINK articles on the Task Scheduler and VBA in Outlook, with some stumbling blocks